DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-04-changing-course-when-there-are-upcoming-interviews-or-when-the-training-provider-is-changed.md

 ## Future considerations

+We need to write content for the emails which will be sent when the training provider is changed.

-We plan to carry out user research to help us decide whether to:
+We also plan to carry out user research to help us decide whether to:

 - show details of upcoming interviews
 - allow users to choose whether to change or cancel upcoming interviews

-We’ll need to write content for the emails which will be sent when the training provider is changed.